Aliases for CASP7 Gene

 GeneCards Summary for CASP7 Gene

 CASP7 (Caspase 7) is a Protein Coding gene.
-Diseases associated with CASP7 include Breast Adenocarcinoma and Colorectal Cancer.
-Among its related pathways are TWEAK Pathway and TNF signaling pathway.
+Diseases associated with CASP7 include Breast Adenocarcinoma and Pancreatic Cancer.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Activation of BH3-only proteins.
 GO annotations related to this gene include cysteine-type endopeptidase activity and aspartic-type endopeptidase activity.
-An important paralog of this gene is CASP1.
+An important paralog of this gene is CASP3.

 UniProtKB/Swiss-Prot for CASP7 Gene

 Involved in the activation cascade of caspases responsible for apoptosis execution.
 Cleaves and activates sterol regulatory element binding proteins (SREBPs).
 Proteolytically cleaves poly(ADP-ribose) polymerase (PARP) at a 216-Asp- -Gly-217 bond.
 Overexpression promotes programmed cell death.